COVID-19 - Assessing Your Risk

 Am I at risk because of my scleroderma?

 Since COVID-19 is a new disease there is limited information regarding risk factors for severe infection.
-Based on the available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions such as scleroderma and are receiving immunosuppressive medications are at a higher risk of more severe complications from the virus, and are more likely to be admitted to hospital than others.
+Based on the available information and clinical expertise, older adults and people of any age who have serious underlying medical conditions such as scleroderma-related lung involvement and who are receiving immunosuppressive medications are at a higher risk of more severe complications, and are more likely to be admitted to hospital.

 Those who are considered to be at high risk (clinically extremely vulnerable) to COVID-19, will receive a letter from the NHS (within England, Wales, Scotland and Northern Ireland) with instructions to 'shield' for a minimum of 12 weeks from the date of the letter.
 The first text messages and letters were issued on 23 March 2020.
 The letter will set out key advice to follow for at least the next 12 weeks.
 The safest course of action is to stay at home at all times and avoid all face-to-face contact outside your household, except for carers and healthcare workers who you must see as part of your medical care.